Daviiap/ioctl_chardev/README.md

-# Dummy ioctl interface
+# Mock of a sev-guest device

-This is an implementation of a dummy ioctl device driver using the Linux kernel module interface.
+This is an implementation of a mock sev-guest device driver using the Linux kernel module interface.

-## Building the device module:
+## Building the sev-guest device module:

-To build the kernel module, navigate to `src/chardevmodule` and run:
+To build the kernel module, navigate to `src/` and run:

 ```bash
 make